Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- The average total in Cowboys games this season is 50.5, 1.0 point fewer than Sunday's total of 51.5.
+- Cowboys games have an average total of 50.5 points this season, 1.5 fewer than Sunday's over/under.

-- The 51.5 total in this game is 3.1 points higher than the 48.4 average total in Cardinals games this season.
+- The 48.4 PPG average total in Cardinals games this season is 3.6 points fewer than this game's over/under.

 Cowboys stats and trends

-- The Cowboys have been favored by 6.5 points or more seven times this season and are 5-2 ATS in those matchups.
+- Dallas has 12 wins against the spread in 15 games this year.

-- Dallas' games this year have gone over the point total in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- So far this season, the Cowboys have been installed as favorites by a 6.5-point margin or more seven times and are 5-2 ATS in those contests.

 - When Dallas records more than 20.4 points, it is 10-1 against the spread and 9-2 overall.